 - The Retreat in Corona, CA - This Inland Empire inclusive wedding venue is an absolute stunner with its outdoor fireplaces, fountain-lined courtyards, and wild poppy fields.
 This Tuscan-style villa hosts various indoor and outdoor locations for your wedding reception and ceremony.

 Wedgewood Weddings is home to 43 all-inclusive wedding venues across the United States.
 By all-inclusive, we don’t just mean costs: we recruit the best local vendors to ensure that every couple we work with is treated with the kindness and equality they deserve.
 Weddings are about celebrating the love between you and your significant other – so leave the planning and the stress to us.

-'I do!" to an outdoor wedding reception at The Orchard in Menifee, CA
+say 'I do!" to an outdoor wedding reception at THE ORCHARD IN SOUTHERN CA

 One of the best parts about planning a gay wedding is that you have the freedom and flexibility to create new traditions that are all your own!
 The most important thing to remember is that getting married is all about having fun and celebrating the love that you and your partner share.
 From selecting an inclusive wedding venue you love to nailing the walk-out dance, your special day will be a joy.
 It’s time to get excited about planning your nuptials and taking a trip down the aisle.

 custom rainbow wedding cake at Tapestry House in Fort Collins, CO